 Consider whether you need a tool like an MDM solution that can help you manage, update, and secure (and in some circumstances even wipe) these devices.

-The same cybersecurity challenges that persisted throughout 2020 are still very much prevalent today.
+The same cybersecurity challenges that persisted throughout 2020 and 2021 are still very much prevalent today.

 The combination of a remote workforce, poor preparation by companies, and the vulnerabilities that ensue from these means that SMBs in particular are at acute risk of becoming victims of cybercrime.